sarah-walker-pcem/pcem/readme.txt

 A Socket 5/7 based board with 430FX chipset.
 The real board has a Sound Blaster Vibra 16 on board, which is not emulated - use a discrete card instead.
 Some Advanced/EVs also had a Trio64 on board, the emulated board does not have this either.

-Has essentially the same BIOS as the Premiere/PCI, and the same soft-reset bug.

 ROM files needed: